clickstorm/cs_seo/Documentation/Administrator/Migration/Index.rst

 |img-2|

-After that you can delete the other SEO extension and update your database
+After that you can delete the other SEO extension and update your database.